Some OPEC+ members will cut the oil that they send to the world to try to boost prices

 Saudi Arabia is trying to fund an ambitious overhaul of the kingdom’s economy, reduce its dependence on oil and create jobs for a young population.

-But the international benchmark Brent crude has stayed in the low- to mid-$80 range in recent weeks and fell more than 2% to $80.91 a barrel following the meeting.
-U.S. crude also dropped 2.5% to $75.90.
+But the international benchmark Brent crude has stayed in the low- to mid-$80 range in recent weeks and fell more than 2% to $80.91 a barrel following the meeting before settling at $82.83 Thursday.
+U.S. crude also dropped 2.5% to $75.90 before settling at $75.96 per barrel.

 The expanded cuts were expected to keep crude prices in the same range of $80 to $85 a barrel for the first half of the year, Leon said.